Glucose-6-phosphate dehydrogenase testRBC G6PD test; G6PD screen

-Glucose-6-phosphate dehydrogenase (G6PD) is a type of protein, called an enzyme, that helps red blood cells work properly.
-The G6PD test looks at the amount (activity) of this substance in a patient's red blood cells.
+Glucose-6-phosphate dehydrogenase (G6PD) is a protein that helps red blood cells work properly.
+The G6PD test looks at the amount (activity) of this substance in red blood cells.

 How the Test is Performed

 Venipuncture is the collection of blood from a vein.
 It is most often done for laboratory testing.